Updated June, 2018

 Everything inside that blue box is the in-stream preview.
 The blue box aligns with Twitter’s 2:1 template and is centered vertically to keep the best part of your picture visible.”

-Are you ready to turn up the volume on your business and gain the edge over your competition?
-Then get visual on Facebook!
+If you’re ready to turn up the volume on your business and gain the edge over your competition, it’s time to get visual on Facebook.

 Meaningful Facebook conversations begin with great content, this includes the images you share.

 Use your Facebook cover photo and newsfeed images to connect fans to your brand.
 Whether it’s a picture of your latest business offering or one that promotes your recent blog post, make sure the look and feel best represent who you are offline and online.

 When was the last time you updated your Google+ profile or page?
 If your answer is, “I don’t know,” then now is the time.

 Did you know that posts including an image are 87% more likely to get shared than posts without?

 Peg Fitzpatrick, author of “The Art of Social Media” and social media power user seconds that,

 “You can’t be guaranteed a share if an image doesn’t pull through on the Pin it button or onto Facebook or Google+.
 Help people help you by providing an image that they can share.
 If people can look like a rockstar sharing your content, it’s a win!”